ChristianOkokhere/web2/README.md

 # web2
-the updated COVID-19 website that looks to redo the formating and the functionality of the original website
+this is the second rendition of the COVID19 and race website that aims to use better looking HTML, CSS, and React to make the website flow better.

+Contributions from:
+Christian Okokhere
+Kevin Kong
+Ethan Britt
+Tyrell Harris